BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: Related Work

-While these studies confirm the feasibility of backdoor attacks, they lack qualitative and quantitative validation in real-world scenarios.
-Moreover, most attacks are studied in isolation without systematic comparison.
-To address these gaps, in this work, we propose a comprehensive benchmark for backdoor attacks on LLMs.
+While these works demonstrate the feasibility of attacking generative LLMs, they often lack systematic evaluation across model scales, tasks, and triggers.
+Most attacks were studied in isolation, with limited comparison under standardized settings.
+To address this gap, we introduce a unified benchmark that enables comprehensive evaluation and comparison of diverse backdoor strategies in generative LLMs.